Godfrey Haggard: Family

 He married a native of Québec, Canada, Georgianna Ruel, the daughter of Hubert Ruel and his wife Marceline Goulet Ruel, on 3 May 1910 in Guatemala, Central America.
 They had four children; the eldest was actor and writer Stephen Hubert Avenel Haggard.
 Their eldest son's life was the subject of Christopher Hassall's The Timeless Quest.
 Their second child Paul died as an infant in Somersworth, New Hampshire, United States, where the Ruel family had immigrated in the late nineteenth century.
 Their third child Joan married diplomat Gerard Thomas Corley Smith, later Secretary General of the Charles Darwin Foundation.
 Daughter Virginia married twice and was the companion of artist Marc Chagall and, later, director Henri Storck.

 Later life

 Haggard retired with his wife to Broomfield, Essex, near Chelmsford.
 His address in Broomfield at the time of his death on 3 April 1969 was Little Orchards Lane.
-Sir Godfrey Haggard was interred in the churchyard of the Parish Church of Broomfield, St Mary with St Leonard.